Data Syncing

 - Run daily

-Configure event tables sync
+Configure event tables syncs

-Section titled Configure event tables syncAs a project or account admin, use Analysis setup > Data Connect > [Select your warehouse destination] > Details to define which event tables Data Connect syncs to your warehouse.
+Section titled Configure event tables syncsAs a project or account admin, use Analysis setup > Data Connect > [Select your warehouse destination] > Details to define which event tables Data Connect syncs to your warehouse.

 Toggle syncing of Contentsquare event tables or custom events that you created individually or in bulk.

-Data Connect always syncs the following pre-built tables: users, sessions, and page_views.
+Data Connect always syncs the following pre-built tables: users, sessions, and pageviews.

 When you toggle off an event table that's in sync, the existing table remains in your warehouse but will no longer receive updates.
+Tables that are not synced appear greyed out.

 Monitoring sync status